romanpauk/dingo/test/matrix/README.md

 - `unique`: each resolution creates a new value.
 - `shared`: resolution reuses the same stored value.
 - `shared_cyclical`: shared resolution with two-phase cycle support.

+`shared_cyclical` is consumed by its dedicated graph family rather than the flat registration matrix because a valid row requires two registrations and two directed dependency edges.

 ### Stored Type